-Due to headlines about contaminates in water—whether it be lead or other pollutants—North Texans have become hyper aware (and concerned) about the quality of our tap water.
+Due to headlines about contaminates in water—whether it be lead or fluoride or other pollutants—North Texans have become hyper aware (and concerned) about the quality of our tap water.

 While localities do everything to ensure there are no dangerous contaminates coming out of the tap, there are some additives that have been proven to be beneficial for public health.

 For example, fluoride has been proven to improve oral health by strengthening the teeth and helping prevent cavities.
-There are still myths, however, about fluoride and its benefits.
+There are still myths, however, about it and its benefits.

 Our goal is to dispel the myths surrounding fluoride and provide insight into how Texas, and particularly the DFW area, fluorinates our water.

 It is a naturally-occurring chemical ion found in rocks, soil, and water.
 However, it does not exist on its own in nature.
 To harness its benefits, it must be created though a scientific process.

 Harnessing the fluoride ion was a mayor scientific achievement at the end of the 19th century, and its benefit so widespread that it was added to water and toothpaste in the middle of the 20th century.
 It protects your teeth by making them stronger and more resident to the bacteria that feed on their outer surfaces (thereby causing decay).
 And thanks to fluoride in toothpaste and the water supply today, there has been a significant decline in cavities.

 Why was fluoride added to the water supply?

 For more than 70 years, people around the country have benefited from drinking water with it, measurably leading to better dental health.
 Drinking fluoridated water keeps teeth strong and reduces cavities by about 25% in children and adults alike.